llmcosts/llmcosts-python/docs/configuration.md

 ## 📊 Output Format

-Usage data is logged as structured JSON:
+Usage data is logged as structured JSON. **This is the ONLY data LLMCosts ever sees or transmits** - no API keys, requests, or responses:

 ```json
 {